ivaaaan/smug/README.md

 Inspired by [tmuxinator](https://github.com/tmuxinator/tmuxinator) and [tmuxp](https://github.com/tmux-python/tmuxp).

-Smug automates your tmux workflow.
-You can create a single configuration file, and smug will create all required windows and panes for it.
+Smug automates your [tmux](https://github.com/tmux/tmux) workflow.
+You can create a single configuration file, and smug will create all required windows and panes from it.

 ![gif](https://i.imgur.com/CfLgrz5.gif)